LSE-MY457/lse-my457.github.io/index.md

 ### Formative problem sets

-These will be released every two weeks at 5pm, after seminar.
+Statistics is best learned by doing.
+Formative problem sets will be released every two weeks at 5pm, after seminar.
 You must submit one week later at 5pm, on **Moodle**.
 Your submission should be written in **RMarkdown**, and must be a **knitted .pdf**, formatted as shown in this [problem set template](psets/template/pset_template.Rmd).
 If you do not follow the formatting requirements your problem set will not be marked.
 Comments will be returned via Moodle within two weeks of submission.

 |  |  Type | Release date | Due date  |
 |:--:|:-------:|:-----:|:-----|